EMPLOYMENT LAW NEWS

 Just like employers in certain industries, federal contractors have specific employment laws they must follow to maintain compliance.

-The items listed above are but a few of the concerns for federal contractors, who should be sure to study other provisions that may apply, including:
+The items listed above are just a few of the unique requirements for federal contractors, who should be sure to study other provisions that may apply, including:

 • Obligations under the Service Contract Act